AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 The integration package is now installed.

-### Creating the Operator User in Adobe Campaign Classic {#create-operator}
+## Creating the Operator for AEM in Campaign {#create-operator}

-The integration package creates the `aemserver` operator that will be used to connect the AEM to Adobe Campaign.
-You need to set the security zone for this operator and define a password in order to use it.
+The integration package automatically creates the `aemserver` operator that AEM will use to connect to Adobe Campaign.
+You need to define a security zone for this operator and set its password.

 1. Log into Adobe Campaign as an administrator using the client console.